AbdallahDiaaEldin/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-A guide for coding tic tac toe game using C++
+A guide for coding tic tac toe game using C++.

+# Description:

 The game is programmed for 2 players; each player has got to choose a number representing the box of the step he/she wants to play their turn in.

  # Instructions: